ucsb-cs56/w20/_lab/lab07b.md

 The two parameters will be:

-* a distance in kilometers from the UCSB campus (defined for our purposes as Latitude 34.4140° N, Longitude 119.8489° W)
+* a distance in kilometers from the UCSB campus
 * a minimum magnitude.

+For the UCSB campus location, we are using 34.4140°N, 119.8489°W as the latitude and longitude.
+* By convention, degrees N are positive, and degrees west are negative
+* So in the code, it's `34.4140, -119.8489`
+* That probably shouldn't be hard coded, but that can be a refactor for another time.

 Under `src/main/resources/templates` make a folder called `earthquakes` so that you have:
 `src/main/resources/templates/earthquakes`.